-ARTOLOGY WAS FOUNDED BY THE GRAEME WOOD FOUNDATION
+ARTOLOGY IS SUPPORTED BY THE GRAEME WOOD FOUNDATION

 Anna Cerneaz started her professional life as an oceanographer.
 However, her lifelong interest in the arts, notably as an oboe player and concertgoer, soon channelled her career in an entirely different direction.
 Over a number of years, she built up her own artistic management business; among the many positions she held during that time was as general manager of Pinchgut Opera.

 In the past decade, Anna has honed her company director skills in a very practical way.
 She is currently a director of several for-profit and not-for-profit organisations, including the Graeme Wood Foundation, which supports progressive thinking and action, Artology, Spring Bay Mill, Wild Mob and Syrinscape.

 Anna’s greatest wish is that by developing the creative development of the young (and not-so-young), the current not-so-rosy prognosis of Homo sapiens can be rescued via deep immersion in the glorious worlds of nature and music.

 GRAEME WOOD, DIRECTOR

 Graeme Wood is an Australian entrepreneur and philanthropist who founded the online travel business Wotif.com in 2000.
 The Graeme Wood Foundation was formed in 2006 and supports environmental sustainability, the arts and education.
 Graeme is a major donor to the University of Queensland, where he was instrumental in the formation of the Global Change Institute.
 In 2013, he teamed up with the UK Guardian News and Media to form Guardian Australia.
 Graeme was made a Member of the Order of Australia (AM) in 2012.